E-commerce

 Labels and badges

-New, bestseller, eco-designed: too many badges kill the badge.
-Prioritize one or two key pieces of information per product page to avoid visual noise.
+New, bestseller, eco-designed: too many badges defeat the purpose.
+Prioritize one or two strong pieces of information per product page to avoid visual noise.

-The design of the cart and checkout minimizes unnecessary steps, reminds users of the total early, and avoids unpleasant surprises about fees or delivery times.
-For detailed levers: increase checkout conversion (the funnel is mentioned in the introduction).
+The design of the cart and checkout minimizes unnecessary steps, highlights the total early, and avoids unpleasant surprises about fees or delivery times.
+For the detailed levers: increase conversion at checkout (the funnel is mentioned in the introduction).

 Guest account

-Allowing purchases without creating an account, then offering sign-up after the order, is a common practice to reduce friction.
+Allowing purchases without creating an account, then offering sign-up after checkout, is a common practice to reduce friction.

 Input errors

-Clear messages (postal code, phone number) and inline validation prevent abandonment due to technical frustration.
+Clear messages (postal code, phone number) and inline validation help avoid drop-offs caused by technical frustration.

 Visible summary